MicrosoftDocs/winrt-api/windows.applicationmodel.activation/activationkind.md

 Reserved for system use.
 Introduced in Windows 10, version 1607 (10.0.14393).

 ### -field ContactPanel:1017
-The app was launched by the **My People** UI.
+The app was launched from the **My People** UI.
 Note: introduced in Windows 10, version 1703 (10.0.15063), but not used.
-Prerelease: now used.
+Now used starting with Windows 10, version 1709 (10.0.16299).

 ### -field LockScreenComponent:1016
 Reserved for system use.
 Introduced in Windows 10, version 1703 (10.0.15063).

 ### -field PrintWorkflowForegroundTask:1018
-This app was activated because the user is printing to a printer that has a Print Workflow Application associated with it which has requested user input.
-Prerelease.
+The app was activated because the user is printing to a printer that has a Print Workflow Application associated with it which has requested user input.

 ### -field GameUIProvider:1019
+The app was activated because it was launched by the OS due to a game's request for Xbox-specific UI.
+Introduced in Windows 10, version 1703 (10.0.15063).

 ### -field StartupTask:1020
+The app was activated because the app is specified to launch at system startup or user log-in.
+Introduced in Windows 10, version 1703 (10.0.15063).

 ### -field CommandLineLaunch:1021
 The app was launched from the command line.
-Prerelease.
+Introduced in Windows 10, version 1709 (10.0.16299)

 ## -remarks